jreiche/aeo_radar/E_3_Sentinel_1_time_series_analysis.md

 2.	create a point by clicking on the desired pixel in the map
 3.	an indication of the geometry should be visible above the source code editor field
 4.	run the entire script
-5.	press the “_View time series_” bottom in the console
+5.	press “_View time series_” button in the console

 To create new time series for a specific pixel __FIRST__ delete the current geometry (Fig. 2) and then follow the instructions mentioned above.